 What About Husky Puppies?
 Should They Have Curly Tails?

-Your husky puppy’s tail will start to take shape of its natural resting position at around 4-6 months old.
+Your husky puppy’s tail will start to take shape at around 4-6 months old.
 But this is not a strict timeline, and tails don’t set in stone!

 Husky puppies can have trailing tails but they can also have relatively curly sickle tails.

-It usually depends on the blood lineage and the parents of your husky puppy.
+It usually depends on your husky puppy’s blood lineage and parents.

 Physical traits usually pass down closely so if you were lucky enough to see both mother and father, you’ll have a pretty good idea as to how your puppy’s tail will set.

 This is original content produced and published by My Happy Husky | www.myhappyhusky.com

 Trending article: Miniature Huskies: Everything there is to know

 This is more of a subjective question, but considering how common it is, I thought I would touch on it.